law society of canada approved

 They’re often used interchangeably, but DUI (Driving Under the Influence) is a general term, while “Impaired Operation” and “Over 80 mg” are the actual criminal offences under the Criminal Code of Canada.

-• Can I drive after being charged with a DUI in Mississauga?
+• Can I drive after being charged?